One in three Dutch farms may need to close. It’s the most painful consequence of the government’s plan to cut nitrogen emissions in half by 2030.

 Arguments from farmers

-Agriculture has already cut emissions.
+Agriculture has already reduced emissions.
 That’s true, by about 65 percent in the last thirty years.
-But it hasn’t been enough to prevent a loss of biodiversity.
+But it hasn’t been enough to arrest the loss of biodiversity.

 The better plan is to invest in innovation.
 Dutch farmers are experimenting with “cow toilets” and Roomba-like robots that separate dung from urine, so less ammonia is generated in the first place.
 Many have installed filters (co-funded by the government) that capture ammonia emissions, which can then be recycled into artificial fertilizer.
 So far none of these technologies have reduced emissions as drastically as needed.

 Farmers are being singled out.
 That’s not true.
-Industry and mobility need to do their part to reduce nitrogen oxide emissions.
-But those tend to be bigger companies that can bear the costs.
+Industry and mobility need to do their part.
+But those tend to be bigger companies that can absorb the costs.

 Which brings us to: Farmers are hit the hardest.
 That’s debatable.
 The permitting freeze has also hurt aspiring homeowners, businesses that want to expand, even asylum seekers.
 As I explained here earlier, one of the reasons Dutch refugee centers are over capacity is that there isn’t enough housing.
 The government has ordered municipalities to set aside more social housing for refugees, so now Dutch residents on a waiting list for social housing are affected as well.
 They need to wait even longer.